 2. Orthostatic hypertension (OHT)

-Orthostatic hypertension is a condition characterized by an increase in blood pressure when in the upright position.
+Orthostatic hypertension is a condition characterized by an increase in blood pressure when in an upright position.
 Studies suggest that OHT can increase the risk of hypertension in young adults.
-The common symptoms of OHT include dizziness, headache, chest tightness, chest pain, palpitationsiXAbnormal heart rhythms often caused by stress, anxiety, or medical conditions. , and syncope (fainting or passing out).
+The common symptoms of OHT include dizziness, headache, chest tightness, chest pain, palpitationsiAbnormal heart rhythms often caused by stress, anxiety, or medical conditions. , and syncope (fainting or passing out).
 Sudden postural changes, prolonged standing, emotional stress, and a stuffy environment can trigger OHT (3).

 3. Dehydration